 3: The Château de Chalus-Chabrol

-A Forgotten Medieval Castle The Château de Chalus-Chabrol , famous for being the place where Richard the Lionheart was mortally wounded, is an impressive medieval building.
-Abandoned for centuries, this castle offers a mystical atmosphere full of history.
+A Forgotten Medieval Castle: The Château de Chalus-Chabrol , famous as the site where Richard the Lionheart was mortally wounded, is an impressive medieval structure.
+Abandoned for centuries, this castle offers a mystical atmosphere steeped in history.

 Site Features